 Traveling is one of the most popular activities of people all over the world.
 To get anywhere, from Chicago to Los Angeles or from Paris to Berlin, a few hours of flying are often required.
 However, if you are planning to visit Norway or Finland in this summer, that might take long-haul flights on the sky, which can be very stressful for your body and mind.
-Even if you got an amazing deal from hotels com (the UK version), embarking on the 10-14 hour flight can be an arduous experience for anyone.
+Embarking on the 10-14 hour flight can be an arduous experience for anyone.

 1. Get your body well-prepared.

-The days before a long-haul flight, you should spend some time stretching or walking at the gym to prepare for having a sitting position in nearly 12 hours. …
+The days before a long-haul flight, you should spend some time stretching or walking …

 Our Top Picks For Hotels in Denmark.

 Although not a well-known seaside holiday destination, Denmark is home to some of the best beaches in Europe with plenty of sandy stretches for you to lay your towel or chair in and soak up some serious rays.
 With a mostly flat landscape dominated by sandy beaches in the coasts and lush forests in the central areas and summers with more light and warmth than Sweden or Norway, the happiest country in the world is best seen on a sunny day from a bike.

 1. Hotel Oasia

 Black, white, clean and oh-so-Danish, the most important thing at the Oasia are actually the chairs.
 The hotel features creations by Danish, Swedish, German and Dutch designers and has ‘Design Rooms’ dedicated to each one.
 Everything is set against a monochrome background with plenty of light streaming through large windows in rooms and common spaces.
 When …